 Finally, from ‘Provident Home Design‘, we have this trick for hiding your outdoor utility meters.
 This wood screen was made from inexpensive fence boards.
 Looks very farmhouse cool, don’t ya think?

 If you liked this post on how to hide outdoor eyesores, you may want to check out our post on How to Reupholster Almost Anything and Boost Your Home Value with Easy DIY Projects!
-And don’t forget to join the OhMeOhMy Facebook group and our Pinterest page so you see right away when we post new ideas and advice!Image Credits: Kim Six Fix, Living with Aloha, House Tweaking, British Standard Fence, Remodelaholic
+And also check out How to Build a Treehouse over at TGG for some serious outdoor fun!Image Credits: Kim Six Fix, Living with Aloha, House Tweaking, British Standard Fence, Remodelaholic